heremaps/pptk/docs/source/install.rst

 Requirements
 ~~~~~~~~~~~~

-Listed are versions of libraries used to develop pptk, though earlier versions
+Listed are versions of libraries used to develop pptk,
-of these libraries may also work.
+though earlier versions of these libraries may also work.
+pptk requires 64-bit versions of these libraries.

 * `QT <https://www.qt.io/>`_ 5.4
 * `TBB <https://www.threadingbuildingblocks.org/>`_ 4.3